Is It Time To Introduce My Puppy To Swimming Or Water Activities?

 Gradual exposure to water

 Just as with any new experience, it's essential to introduce your puppy to water gradually.
 Start by allowing them to explore shallow water at their own pace.
 Encourage them to approach the water willingly, but never force them.
 You can use toys or treats to make the experience more enticing and rewarding.
 As your puppy gains confidence, gradually increase the depth of the water.
 Remember to always monitor their comfort level and adjust accordingly.
-Patience and positive reinforcement are key when helping your puppy develop a positive association with water.
+Patience and are key when helping your puppy develop a positive association with water.

 Positive reinforcement